DalavanCloud/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     ```
      s03-db-1:/ # ha-cluster-join
      !
 NTP is not configured to start at system boot.
      !
 No watchdog device found.
 If SBD is used, the cluster will be unable to start without a watchdog.
      Do you want to continue anyway (y/n)? y
        Join This Node to Cluster:
        You will be asked for the IP address of an existing node, from which
        configuration will be copied.
 If you have not already configured
        passwordless ssh between nodes, you will be prompted for the root
        password of the existing node.

        IP address or hostname of existing node (e.g.: 192.168.1.1) []s03-db-0
        Retrieving SSH keys - This may prompt for root@s03-db-0:
      /root/.ssh/id_rsa already exists - overwrite (y/n)? y
      /root/.ssh/id_dsa already exists - overwrite (y/n)? y
        2 new SSH keys installed
        Configuring csync2
        Merging known_hosts
        Probing for new partitions...done

-     Call cib_query failed (-6): No such device or address

          Hawk cluster interface is now running.
 To see cluster status, open:
            https://172.16.1.11:7630/
          Log in with username 'hacluster', password 'linux'
      !
 You should change the hacluster password to something more secure!
        Waiting for cluster........done
        Done (log saved to /var/log/ha-cluster-bootstrap.log)
     ```